rust-lang/reference/src/introduction.md

 The second is to generally improve your knowledge of a facet of the language.
 In that case, just browse the table of contents until you see something you want to know more about, and just start reading.
 If a link looks interesting, click it, and read about that section.

 That said, there is no wrong way to read this book.
 Read it however you feel helps you best.

+> [!NOTE]
+> For known bugs and omissions in this book, see our [GitHub issues].
+If you see a case where the compiler behavior and the text here do not agree, file an issue so we can think about which is correct.

 ### Conventions